Civic and Social Engagement Challenge (C.A.S.E.)

 1. Student teams of 4-6 members will work together to tackle a challenge provided by our Community Partners.

 2. Teams will have 48 hours to problem-solve and pitch their recommendations.
-Presentations will be turned in via video showcasing their recommendations and comprehensive next steps.
-The method of submitting presentations will be through a form, which will be due April 25th, Thursday at 5 pm.
+Presentations will be turned in via Youtube link showcasing their recommendations and comprehensive next steps.

-1. Once the judges have reviewed all submissions, they will select the Top 5 Teams, which will be announced on April 26th, Friday during Pitch Day.
+1. Once the judges have reviewed all submissions, they will select the Top 5 Teams, which will be announced during Pitch Day.
 Finalists will "pitch" their comprehensive recommendations to Community Partners to determine the third annual C.A.S.E.
 Winners!

 1. Video requirements: